GELLIFY/acme-app/README.md

 Comunication with Keycloak is handled via [NextAuth.js](https://next-auth.js.org).
 This choice enbles you the Developer to change Idendity Provider is needed, without much effort.
 See the relative [documentation](https://next-auth.js.org/providers/) to find out more.

+If you want to go faster and don't want to worry about hosting and configurations use [Clerk](https://clerk.com).
+Here a quick [migration guide](https://clerk.com/docs/guides/authjs-migration)

 ### Architecture - Data Layer

 A standard Postrges Database is the default.
 Both the App and Keycloak will use the same DB (but different schemas) to handle their respective business logic.